yanboishere/Chain.Food/README.md

 | Africa | 2602                               | 7660                               | 1117                              | 14922                                                    | 26301                            |

 The report reveals the magnitude of the food waste problem and calls for global action to reduce it.

-The numbers are astonishing
+The numbers are astonishing.

+This food waste could have been avoided...but **why not put it back for reuse?**

 ## Features